tehZevo/radius/README.md

 - Replies
 - Split following into its own page/tab on profile
 - Make "known followers" page on profiles?
-- Radius "slider"
-- "Recommended" page or sidebar that shows profiles you are not following, sorted by some score (based on # of followers that you follow?)
 - Import/Export tool in UI
 - Explore how to not store all posts within profile
   - Split by day?